FuelLabs/fuels-ts/apps/docs/src/guide/testing/tweaking-the-blockchain.md

 # Producing Blocks

-You can produce blocks using the `produceBlocks` helper to achieve an arbitrary block height.
+You can force-produce blocks using the `produceBlocks` helper to achieve an arbitrary block height.
 This is especially useful when you want to do some testing regarding transaction maturity.

 <<< @/../../../packages/providers/src/provider.test.ts#Provider-produce-blocks{ts:line-numbers}